Zahawi admits he paid settlement after HMRC disagreed with allocation of shares

 “So if the Prime Minister wants to stick by his commitment for integrity, honesty and professionalism, he should do the right thing and sack Nadhim Zahawi.”

-Mr Zahawi also denied allegations that he avoided tax by using an offshore company registered in Gibraltar to hold shares in YouGov.
+Mr Zahawi did not address any penalty, but denied allegations that he avoided tax by using an offshore company registered in Gibraltar to hold shares in YouGov.

 He said: “HMRC agreed with my accountants that I have never set up an offshore structure, including Balshore Investments, and that I am not the beneficiary of Balshore Investments.”